octopus-network/omnity-docs/docs/Rich-Swap/guide.md

 The definition seems a little bit complicated, but we only need to fill part of it.

 - The `input_coins` is the what we passed in the first step, i.e. "0:0" + 10000 sats.
-- The `output_coins` is the result of the second step, i.e. how much RUNE we can get.
+- The `output_coins` is the result of the second step, i.e. how much rune we can get.
-- The `action` is decided by the RichSwap since REE is a general protocol for extending BTC's capacity.
+- The `action` is decided by the Rich Swap since REE is a general protocol for extending BTC's capacity.
 Different functions have different action.
 In this scenario, it is "swap".
 - The `exchange_id` is "RICH_SWAP".
 - The `action_params` should be empty in this case.
-- The `nonce` should be value just returned from RichSwap pool.
+- The `nonce` should be value just returned from Rich Swap pool.
 In this case, it is 1147.
 - The `pool_address` is "bc1ptnxf8aal3apeg8r4zysr6k2mhadg833se2dm4nssl7drjlqdh2jqa4tk3p" in this case.
 - The `pool_utxo_spent` and `pool_utxo_received` are both empty since REE will infer them from PSBT.
 - The `initiator_address` is the caller address.
 In this case, it is the owner of input #1.